How to Become a Registered Nurse (RN)

 - Clinical Nurse Specialist (CNS), who work with a medical team to coordinate care and improve patient outcomes, and serve as liaison between the medical team and the patient and/or their family.
 CNSs usually specialize and work with specific populations, such as pediatrics, psychiatry or emergency care.

 - Nurse Practitioner (NP), who deliver care directly to patients by conducting examinations, ordering diagnostic tests and prescribing medications.
-NPs also choose a specialty; a common specialization is family health, and a common workplace for NPs is private primary care practices.
+NPs also choose a specialty.
+Common specializations include family health, acute care, psychiatric mental health, and women’s health, A common workplace for NPs is private primary care practices.
 Learn more about the differences between an RN and a nurse practitioner.